GoogleCloudPlatform/cluster-toolkit/modules/scripts/startup-script/README.md

 ## Description

-This module creates startup scripts by chaining together a list of runners.
+This module creates a startup script that will execute a list of runners in the order they are specified.
+The runners are copied to a GCS bucket at deployment time and then copied into the VM as they are executed after startup.

 Each runner receives the following attributes:

 - `destination`: (Required) The name of the file at the destination VM.
 If an absolute path is provided, the file will be copied to that path, otherwise